taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 ### Computer Vision

+- Learning OpenCV: Computer Vision with the OpenCV Library (2008) by Gary Bradski, Adrian Kaehler [4.01, 170]
-- Computer Vision: Algorithms and Applications by Richard Szeliski
+- Computer Vision: Algorithms and Applications (2nd, 2022) by Richard Szeliski [4.2, 144]
-- Computer Vision: Models, Learning, and Inference by Simon J. D. Prince
-- Programming Computer Vision with Python: Tools and Algorithms for Analyzing Images by Jan Erik Solem
-- Multiple View Geometry in Computer Vision by Richard Hartley, Andrew Zisserman
+- Multiple View Geometry in Computer Vision (2nd, 2004) by Richard Hartley, Andrew Zisserman [4.35, 141]
-- Learning OpenCV: Computer Vision with the OpenCV Library by Gary Bradski, Adrian Kaehler
-- Computer Vision: A Modern Approach by David Forsyth and Jean Ponce
+- Computer Vision: A Modern Approach (2nd, 2011) by David Forsyth and Jean Ponce [3.8, 94]
+- Programming Computer Vision with Python: Tools and Algorithms for Analyzing Images by Jan Erik Solem [3.96, 69]
+- Computer Vision: Models, Learning, and Inference (2012) by Simon J. D. Prince [4.4, 58]

+Some more

+- Practical Machine Learning for Computer Vision: End-to-End Machine Learning for Images (2021) by Valliappa Lakshmanan, Martin Görner, Ryan Gillard
+- Modern Computer Vision with PyTorch: A practical roadmap from deep learning fundamentals to advanced applications and Generative AI (2nd, 2024) by V Kishore Ayyadevara, Yeshwanth Reddy
 - Practical Computer Vision with SimpleCV by Demaagd
+- Learning OpenCV 3: Computer Vision in C++ with the OpenCV Library (2017) by Adrian Kaehler, Gary Bradski
+- Foundations of Computer Vision (2024) by Antonio Torralba, Phillip Isola, William T. Freeman
+- Learning OpenCV 4 Computer Vision with Python 3: Get to grips with tools, techniques, and algorithms for computer vision and machine learning (3rd, 2020) by Joseph Howse, Joe Minichino

 ### Natural Language Processing

+- Speech and Language Processing: An Introduction to Natural Language Processing, Computational Linguistics and Speech Recognition (2000) by Daniel Jurafsky and James H. Martin [4.28, 633]
-- Natural Language Processing with Python by Edward Loper, Ewan Klein, and Steven Bird
+- Natural Language Processing with Python: Analyzing Text with the Natural Language Toolkit (2009) by Edward Loper, Ewan Klein, and Steven Bird [4.1, 567]
-- Speech and Language Processing by Daniel Jurafsky and James H. Martin
-- Foundations of Statistical Natural Language Processing by Christopher D. Manning and Hinrich Schütze
+- Foundations of Statistical Natural Language Processing (1999) by Christopher D. Manning and Hinrich Schütze [4.1, 261]
+- Natural Language Processing with Transformers: Building Language Applications with Hugging Face (2022) by Lewis Tunstall, Leandro von Werra, Thomas Wolf [4.4, 201]
+- Practical Natural Language Processing: A Comprehensive Guide to Building Real-World NLP Systems (2020) by Sowmya Vajjala, Bodhisattwa Majumder, Anuj Gupta [3.9, 75]
-- Natural Language Processing in Action by Hobson Lane, Cole Howard, Hannes Hapke
+- Natural Language Processing in Action (2nd, 2025) by Hobson Lane, Cole Howard, Hannes Hapke [4.11, 71]
-- Neural Network Methods for Natural Language Processing by Yoav Goldberg, Graeme Hirst
+- Neural Network Methods for Natural Language Processing by Yoav Goldberg, Graeme Hirst [4.45, 65]
-- Applied Text Analysis with Python: Enabling Language-Aware Data Products with Machine Learning by Benjamin Bengfort, Rebecca Bilbro, and Tony Ojeda
+- Applied Text Analysis with Python: Enabling Language-Aware Data Products with Machine Learning by Benjamin Bengfort, Rebecca Bilbro, and Tony Ojeda [3.82, 56]
+- Text Analytics with Python: A Practitioner's Guide to Natural Language Processing (2nd, 2019) by Dipanjan Sarkar [4.12, 49]
+- Transformers for Natural Language Processing: Build, train, and fine-tune deep neural network architectures for NLP with Python, Hugging Face, and OpenAI's GPT-3, ChatGPT, and GPT-4 (2nd, 2022) by Denis Rothman [4.19, 43]

+Some more

+- Introduction to Natural Language Processing (2019) by Jacob Eisenstein
+- Natural Language Processing with PyTorch: Build Intelligent Language Applications Using Deep Learning (2019) by Delip Rao, Brian McMahan
+- Natural Language Processing with Python and spaCy: A Practical Introduction (2020) by Yuli Vasiliev
+- Python Natural Language Processing Cookbook: Over 60 recipes for building powerful NLP solutions using Python and LLM libraries (2nd, 2024) by Zhenya Antić, Saurabh Chakravarty
+- Representation Learning for Natural Language Processing (2020) by Zhiyuan Liu, Yankai Lin, Maosong Sun
+- Getting Started with Natural Language Processing (2022) by Ekaterina Kochmar
+- Real-World Natural Language Processing: Practical applications with deep learning (2021) by Masato Hagiwara
+- Natural Language Processing with TensorFlow: The definitive NLP book to implement the most sought-after machine learning models and tasks (2nd, 2022) by Thushan Ganegedara

 ### Recommender Systems